 - Make sure there is at least an inch to 2 inches of space from the brine to the rim of the jar for expansion.
 Close the jar lightly to prevent oxygen from entering but allow air to escape.
 You may use weight and air lock if you wish.

-- For best result, let the sauerkraut ferment for 6 to 8 weeks in room temperature.
-Then move the sauerkraut to cold storage.
+- At the minimum, let the sauerkraut ferment for 4 to 6 weeks in room temperature.
+For best result, ferment for 6 to 8 weeks.
+Move the sauerkraut to cold storage.

 - 6 lb cabbage makes roughly 3 quarts of sauerkraut.
 To make more or less sauerkraut, be sure to maintain the same ratio of ingredients.